-Check out the details of two or three scholarships or bursaries you think you could apply for.
 Check out the information on the next couple pages and pick the four likely ways you could pay for post-secondary.

 Record these on your Making It Happen Plan.

 High school students with an average of 75% or higher, in certain courses, in Grade 10, 11 or 12, qualify for the Alexander Rutherford Scholarship.
 Scholarships are awarded to every qualifying student pursuing post-secondary studies.